 In part two of this post, I will show how to use Todoist projects for managing Weekly Review and Focus Horizons.

-(Please be aware that in order to use Labels, you must have a Todoist Pro account.)
+(Please be aware that in order to use Labels, you must have a Todoist premium account.)

 Contexts are maybe one of the most useful features in Getting Things Done.
 Used correctly they can multiply your productivity and turbocharge the way you work.